matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 ## RESTful Web Services

-- Because of their simplicity and versatility, RESTful web services have cecome the de facto standard of web services.
+- Because of their simplicity and versatility, RESTful web services have become the de-facto standard of web services.
 - REST - Representational State Transfer:
-    - Representation - Typically JSON or XML.
+    - Representation - Typically `JSON` or `XML`.
-    - State Transfer - Typically via HTTP.
+    - State Transfer - Typically via `HTTP`.

 **RESTful Terminology**

-- Verbs - HTTP Methods: GET, PUT, POST, DELETE.
+- Verbs - HTTP Methods: `GET`, `PUT`, `POST`, `DELETE`.
-- Messages - the payload of the action (JSON/XML).
+- Messages: The payload of the action (`JSON/XML`).
 - URI - Uniform Resource Identifier:
     - A unique string identifying a resource.
 - URL - Uniform Resource Locator.
-- Idempotence - execute operation multiple times, without changing the result.
+- Idempotence - Execute operation multiple times, without changing the result.
     - Refreshing a web page (HTTP GET operation).
 - Stateless - Service does not maintain any client state.
 - HATEOAS - Hypermedia As the Engine of application state.